 Matt has over 20 years’ experience in software engineering as a developer, software development manager and technical programme manager.
 He currently leads a multi-disciplinary team of software engineers, UI designers, software test specialists and project managers based in the Health e-Research Centre.
 Matt’s primary area of interest is Connected Health including the development of smartphone apps and the use of wearable devices for people with long-term health conditions.

-Dr Natalie Berry – Research Assistant
+Dr Natalie Berry – Research Associate

 Dr Elizabeth Lewis – Research Assistant

 - the effectiveness of interventions within preschool speech and language therapy;